BlitterStudio/amiberry/README.md

-# uae4arm-rpi
-Port of uae4arm on Raspberry Pi
-Changes in forked version:
+# Changes in forked version
 - New target platform: Pi 3
 - Optimizations for Pi 3 added
 - Pi 3 is now the default target if no Platform is specified
+-
+# uae4arm-rpi
+Port of uae4arm on Raspberry Pi

 v0.5:
 Merge of latest TomB version for Pandora.